Sweet, sweet water!

-Summer fun means sunshine, cookouts, traveling, and making lots of memories.
-All too often, however, lack of preparation, awareness, and action creates discomfort, injury, or even worse.
-While it is not the answer to everything, there is one concept to remember that can help you get the most out of your summer: WATER!
-Here are two specific ways to use and enjoy water:
+While it is not the answer to everything, there is one concept to remember that can help you get the most out of your summer: more WATER!

 How often do you feel thirsty, experience headaches, fatigue, or dizziness in the summer (or any other day)?
 The number one way to prevent these symptoms before they start is to drink water consistently!
 Not only do we feel more energized and present throughout the day, consistently consuming enough water helps aid our digestion and eliminate waste, lubricates our joints, balances body chemicals to help in hormone and neurotransmitter development, regulates our body temperature, and so much more.

 So what’s the “sweet” amount of water for YOU to drink to stay hydrated?
 Drink half your body weight in ounces.
 For example, if you weigh 200 pounds, your daily goal is 100 ounces of water.
 Keep in mind how mobile you are, if you’re sweating, and if you have any medical conditions or take any medications that require you to consume more!
 If you are way below your mark, gradually increase your intake every few days – let your body get used to it.
 Any lifestyle change is a process.

 Water from Fruits and Vegetables